sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Patel and Patil derive from ‘a piece of land’ and referred to a landowner/tenant farmer.
 Taluqdar = Taluk (depend) + dar (holder).
 Desai = lord of the Desa (land).
 All of them were responsible for collecting taxes for the kings.
 Reddy was another such title.
 **Chowdhury** were also the head of a community or caste, from Sanskrit /čatus-/‘four- way, all-round’ + /dhurīya/‘undertaking a burden (of responsibility)’. **Deshpande** and Deshmukhs were 'district accountant/leader’, formerly a hereditary office (from Sanskrit /deša/‘country, district’ + /pandita/‘learned man’). **Mehta** was another name used for the Chief (Sanskrit mahita = great and magnify) however in Gujarati it has come to mean ‘teacher’ or ‘accountant’.

+Nath, has its origins in a Sanskrit word “natha” meaning lord.

 **Gowda** derived from a Dravidian word meaning “mountain”, so is a one who owns land and holds political and social power in the village.
+Hegde, derived from the Old Kannada element “pergade,” meaning “chief.”
 #### Shet, Shethi & Shetty
 The Community name of Shetty and Chettiar derived from the Sanskrit word Shresthi (‘head of a mercantile or other guild’ and literally a superior person), since they were the best in the community on whom you can Trust on the money matters.
 Ramesh Chandra Majumdar, in his book Corporate Life in Ancient India said